Frequently Asked Questions

 Details of each of our guest’s music choices are available on their castaway episode page.
-To find the right page, put the castaway’s name into the yellow search box and leave All ticked (don’t tick Musical Choices).
-Click on the result, then scroll down all the way to the bottom of the page to “Music Played” – please be aware that the music choices sometimes take a moment to load.
+Scroll down all the way to the bottom of the page to “Music Played” – please be aware that the music choices sometimes take a moment to load.

 Given the rights position and the number of tracks chosen by our castaways so far – in excess of 22,400 – we’re not able to provide samples of the music choices.